JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 I.e., we need an array of instance IDs and meshlet IDs such that we can do `let cluster_instance = instances[cluster_instance_ids[cluster_id]]` and `let cluster_meshlet = meshlets[cluster_meshlet_ids[cluster_id]]`.

 The naive method would be to simply write out these two buffers from the CPU and transfer them to the GPU.
-This how things initially worked, and it worked fine for my simple initial test scene with a single bunny, but I very quickly ran into performance problems when trying to scale up to render 3000 bunnies.
+This was how I implemented it initially, and it worked fine for my simple initial test scene with a single bunny, but I very quickly ran into performance problems when trying to scale up to rendering 3000 bunnies.

 Each ID is a 4-byte u32, and it's two IDs per cluster.
 That's 8 bytes per cluster.